MachineLemonade/docs/v0.10/kubepodoperator.md

 }
 ```

-2. Once you have that JSON output, reach out to us via our [Support Portal](support.astronomer.io).
+**2.** Once you have that JSON output, reach out to us via our [Support Portal](support.astronomer.io).

 With the output you send over, we'll create a secret in your namespace in the following format: `deployment-release-name-private-registry​`

-3. You'll be able to call that secret in your KubePodOperator by specifying `imagePullSecrets`
+**3.** You'll be able to call that secret in your KubePodOperator by specifying `imagePullSecrets`

 ### Astronomer Enterprise

 To pull images from a Private Registry on Astronomer Enterprise, follow the guidelines below.

-1. Pull a `dockerconfigjson` file with your existing Docker credentials by following [this guide] (step 1 above)
+**1.** Pull a `dockerconfigjson` file with your existing Docker credentials by following [this guide](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) (step 1 above)

-2. Follow [this Kubernetes doc]((https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) to add that secret to your namespace
+**2.** Follow [this Kubernetes doc](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) to add that secret to your namespace

-3. Call that secret in your KubePodOperator by specifying `imagePullSecrets`
+**3.** Call that secret in your KubePodOperator by specifying `imagePullSecrets`

 ## Local Testing